Cincinesh/tue/README.md

    Returns the cross product of two vec's.
 - `length2(const vec& v)` <br/>
    Returns the the length-squared of the given vec, i.e., the sum of each component squared.
+Integral types will be converted to double automatically.
 - `length(const vec& v)` <br/>
    Returns the length of the given vec, i.e., `sqrt(length2(v))`.
+Integral types will be converted to double automatically.
 - `normalize(const vec& v)` <br/>
    Returns a unit vec with the same direction as the given vec.
+Integral types will be converted to double automatically.

 ### tue::quat ###